SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

   - ![Oliver Klaeusler](/assets/images/About_5_Oliver_Kläusler_Tropical_Wood_Tropenholz_Ersatz_Alternative_Sonowood_Ebony_Ebenholz_SwissWoodSolutions_Klimaschutz_ETH_Zuerich_Startup_Schweiz_Switzerland.jpg)

-    ### Dr. Oliver Kläusler
+    ## Dr. Oliver Kläusler
-    ## CEO
+    ### CEO

     has studied wood science and technology at the University of Hamburg and wrote his thesis at ETH Zurich.
     Subsequently, he worked as an R\&D engineer and project manager in the wood industry in Switzerland, the Czech Republic and the United States.
 He is the main inventor and developer of the production technologies for two Beaufort products for Audi cars.
 Oliver Kläusler then received his PhD in the field of high-performance bonded wooden joints for wood constructions from ETH Zurich.
-Following his promotion, he became research-group leader at Empa Dübendorf and ETH Zurich.
-Oliver Kläusler is Co-founder of Swiss Wood Solutions AG and its first CEO.
+Following his promotion, he ran a research group at Empa Dübendorf and ETH Zurich.
+Oliver Kläusler is Co-founder of Swiss Wood Solutions and its first CEO.

     <klaeusler@swisswoodsolutions.ch>